Tools of the Trade for Every 3D Print Master

 Print Bed Adhesion

 Print Bed Adhesion is key.
-Pairing the material you are printing with the appropriate bed adhesion is often the key to a successful print.
-Without good bed adhesion, a print (a long print in particular) is doomed.
+Pairing the material you are printing with the appropriate bed adhesion is often the main solution to a successful print.
+Without good bed adhesion, a print (especially one with a long print time) is doomed.
 Here are some of the most common materials used for print bed adhesion.

 Blue Painters tape, or blue painters masking tape, is probably the most commonly used method for achieving great bed adhesion when printing with PLA filament.
 The reason printed parts like to stick to the tape is because of the tape’s outer coating - melted PLA sticks to that thin coating very well.
 You might notice the adhesion of PLA decreases after a few uses - apply some new tape when you see that occur.
 There are a variety of widths available - the wider you go, the fewer strips you will need to cover your bed.

-Sometimes removing a finsihed printed part from the bed can be tough.
-If the two tools attached to your body (hands) are not enough to remove stubborn prints, here are some tools to successfully remove the part from the bed. *Always be careful with this part - keep your hands and body parts out of the way of any potentially harmful tools.
+Sometimes removing a finished printed part from the bed can be tough.
+If hands aren't enough to remove stubborn prints, here are some tools to successfully remove the part from the bed. *Always be careful with this part - keep your hands and body parts out of the way of any potentially harmful tools.
 BE SAFE.*

 For a smooth 3D printing process, you'll want to cut filament for a fresh start, get rid of tangles, and remove melted filament from the nozzle.
 Here are some tools that can help manage your filament.

 Do not underestimate the ability for a spool of filament to ‘go bad’ over time.
 The plastics that are used for 3D Printing absorb moisture from the air.
 It is best to keep them dry when storing them for long periods of time.
-Keeping filament in a box or airtight bag with desiccant ensures that the filament will not absorb moisture.
-Filaments like Nylon and PVA are especially prone to water absorption because they are very hygroscopic.
+Keeping filament in a box or airtight bag with desiccant ensures that the filament will not continue absorbing moisture.
+Filaments like Nylon, TPU and PVA are especially prone to water absorption because they are very hygroscopic.
 The next time you come across desiccant in everyday packaging, save it for filament storage use!

 The MatterHackers Heavy-Duty Art Knife is perfect for precision cutting and trimming of 3D printed projects made of PLA, ABS, and most specialty materials.
 Keep it sharp but always use with caution.

 Digital calipers can be used to measure printed parts to check for accuracy.
-More commonly calipers are used for part design, especially if there is a bit of reverse engineering going on.
-Price of calipers go from dirt cheap to crazy expensive.
-The cheap ones work great but are not as precise.
-When you pick up an expensive pair you know it because they function smoothly, but can be tough to justify the cost.
+More common calipers are used for part design, especially if there is a bit of reverse engineering going on.

 Really, the possibilities of Super Glue are endless.
 Super Glue can be used to repair parts, fill gaps, or combine assemblies or fixtures.
 Remember: viscosity matters - use the correct tool for the job.
 For gap filling use a thicker glue than when assembling delicate parts.
 Super glue works extremely well with PLA and ABS.